 You can get a cold anytime — spring, summer, fall and especially winter.
-It’s the most frequent acute illness in the U.S. with adults reporting 2 to 3 colds annually.
-Most cold germs are transmitted by hand contact, and symptoms usually persist for 3-10 days, but occasionally up to two weeks.
-Cold sufferers rarely have a high fever, but more common symptoms are a stuffy nose, sore throat and cough.
+It’s the most frequent acute illness in the United States, with adults reporting two to three colds annually.
+Most cold germs are transmitted by hand contact, and symptoms usually persist for 3 to 10 days, but occasionally up to two weeks.
+Cold-sufferers rarely have a high fever, but more common symptoms are a stuffy nose, sore throat and cough.

 Treat a cold with acetaminophen or ibuprofen for body aches and antihistamines and/or decongestants for a stuffy nose.

 Plenty of rest is always a good idea to get your immune system back into shape…and to keep you away from all those people you don’t feel like seeing anyway!

 The Not-So-Friendly Flu